hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 As you can see, it's a fully functional terminal inside the browser.
 Magical!

 Other servers and resources can easily be added too.
 Follow the instructions and paste the link into desired servers.
-You can rename each service in `config.yaml` file, `nodename` field.
-Remember to restart Teleport, both server and client.
+You can rename each service in `config.yaml` file inside that server, `nodename` field.
+If you did that, remember to restart Teleport; both server and client.

 ```shell
 sudo systemctl restart teleport